EclipseGSX/Stem-fair2025/README.md

 &nbsp;

-If you see anything that the code could improve upon please write a comment!
+If you see anything that could be improve upon please write a comment!

 &nbsp;